pinecoders/pinecoders.github.io/coding_conventions/README.md

 We recommend using camelCase for variable names.
 Example: `emaLength`, `obLevel`, `showSignal2`, `aLongVariableName`.

+For large projects, you may find it useful to use prefixes for a few types of variables, to make them more readily identifiable.
+The following prefixes can then be used:

+- `i_` for variables initialized through `input()` calls.
+- `c_` for variables containing colors.
+- `p_` for variables used as `plot` or `hline` identifiers for use in `fill()` calls.
+- All caps for constants, i.e., variables often initialized at the beginning of scripts whose value will not change during execution.

 ### Function Names

 For function names, we recommend using a Hungarian-style `f_` prefix in combination with the usual camelCase.
 The `f_` prefix guarantees disambiguation between user-defined and built-in functions.
 Example: `f_sinh`, `f_daysInMonth`.